Bridging Scales in Map Generation: A scale-aware cascaded generative mapping framework for seamless and consistent multi-scale cartographic representation: Experiment

-We utilize image quality evaluation metrics to comprehensively assess the performance of various remote sensing image super-resolution methods.
-The realism of the generated maps is quantified through the Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Measure (SSIM), both computed on the Y channel within the YCbCr color space \cite{Wang2004Imagequalityassessment}.
-Additionally, the Fréchet Inception Distance (FID) is employed to evaluate the divergence in distribution between real and generated maps \cite{Heusel2017GANsTrainedTwo}.

-\subsubsection{Implementation Details}
+\subsubsection{Implementation details}

-Our proposed C2GM framework is based on the Stable Diffusion 2.1-base model.
-The SGDM model is implemented using the PyTorch framework, and all experiments are conducted on two NVIDIA GeForce RTX 3090 GPUs.
-The training process leverages cascaded map tiles spanning levels 14 to 18 from the CSCMG dataset.
+The proposed SCGM framework is developed on the Stable Diffusion pretrained model (SD-2.1-base) and implemented using PyTorch.
+All experiments are performed on dual NVIDIA GeForce RTX 3090 GPUs, utilizing cascaded map tiles and remote sensing imagery from scales 1:35,000 to 1:2,000 of the CSCMG dataset.

-The training procedure is divided into two distinct stages.
-The Stable Diffusion model is fine-tuned in the first stage using the loss function defined in Section \ref{sec:LossFunction}.
-During this phase, the parameters of the Map Feature Encoder (MFEncoder), Scale Feature Adapter (SFAdapter), and the linear layers of the U-Net are optimized.
-The model comprises 152 million trainable parameters, with a total size of 1.4 billion.
-Training is carried out for 200,000 steps with a batch size of 20, utilizing the AdamW optimizer and setting the learning rate to \(5 \times 10^{-5}\).
+In the training process, the pretrained model is fine-tuned using the loss function described in Section \ref{sec:loss}.
+Optimization targets include the Map Feature Encoder (MFEncoder), Scale Feature Adapter (SFAdapter), and the linear layers of the U-Net.
+The model contains 152 million trainable parameters out of a total of 1.4 billion and adopts a hierarchical structure to reduce redundancy via cross-scale parameter sharing.
+Training is conducted for 200,000 steps with a batch size of 20, using the AdamW optimizer with a learning rate of \(5 \times 10^{-5}\), and converges within 480 GPU-hours on two RTX 3090 GPUs.

-\subsection{Experimental Results}
+\subsection{Experimental results}